madprops/airc/README.md

 Each bot also has an individual `report` command.

+It shows how long ago the bot was launched, and how much memory it is using.

 ---

 There's a `config` command that prints a summary of various settings.